-Our Local SEO and Local SEO for WooCommerce plugins help you to be found by patients or customers in your neighborhood.
+Our Local SEO plugin helps you to be found by patients or customers in your neighborhood.
 To make sure you don’t miss out on any of the great functionalities, we’ll publish some posts on how to use these plugins best.
 We’ll most probably even reveal some possibilities you didn’t know about!
-In this post we’ll tell you how to use these plugins to set up your landing pages.
+In this post, we’ll tell you how to use these plugins to set up your landing pages.

 Single or multiple locations?